IdreesAbuEtewy/IoT-SMART-HOME-AUTOMATION-ARDUNIO-FIREBASE-ANDROID/README.md

 # IoT-SMART-HOME-AUTOMATION-ARDUNIO-FIREBASE-ESP8266-ANDROID-MyHome
-Iot based Smart Home Automation connected with firebase and Android Also integrated with google assistant and the telegram using dialogflow ESP8266 is main controller in IoT
+Iot based Smart Home Automation connected with firebase and Android ESP8266 is main controller in IoT

 # What sensor and Devices are use?